wendyviano-alt/Sales-Performance-Seasonality/README.md

 ## Key Findings

-## Key Findings

 1. **February 2023 had the highest sales, while April 2023 had the lowest sales.**
    After focusing on 2023, February appeared as the strongest month and April appeared as the weakest month.
 This became the main business question of the project.
+April was the lowest-sales month in 2023.
+One possible explanation is tax season, which may influence customer spending behavior or delay purchases.
+However, the dataset does not include tax-related or consumer financial data, so this cannot be confirmed directly.

 2. **Store channel behavior changed over time.**
    By comparing sales by store channel across 2022, 2023, 2024, and 2025, the data showed a clear shift in sales behavior.
 In 2022, sales were led more by physical stores, while in 2023 online store sales became stronger.
 This shift toward online sales may help explain why 2023, especially February, had higher sales activity.